openwdl/wdl/SPEC.md

 ## Workflow Definition

 A workflow can be thought of as a directed acyclic graph (DAG) of transformations that convert the input data to the desired outputs.
-Rather than explicitly specifying the sequence of operations, A WDL workflow instead describes the connections between the steps in the workflow (i.e. between the nodes in the graph).
+Rather than explicitly specifying the sequence of operations, A WDL workflow instead describes the connections between the steps in the workflow (i.e., between the nodes in the graph).
 It is the responsibility of the execution engine to determine the proper ordering of the workflow steps, and to orchestrate the execution of the different steps.

 A workflow is defined using the `workflow` keyword, followed by a workflow name that is unique within its WDL document, followed by any number of workflow elements within braces.